 This TV can remove judder from any source.
 Unlike the Hisense H9G, no additional settings are required.

 This TV supports a variable refresh rate, and in our testing, it worked properly from multiple sources, including from an NVIDIA graphics card.
-We've received reports of a few issues when VRR is enabled, though, including noticeable ghosting in some games, and local dimming isn't available in some cases when playing on an Xbox with VRR enabled.
+We've received reports of a few issues when VRR is enabled, though, including noticeable ghosting in some games, and local dimming isn't with VRR enabled in Game Mode.

 The Hisense U8G has outstanding low input lag, great for gaming or PC use.
 The 60Hz input lag is a bit higher than the best TVs on the market at the moment and about double the input lag of most monitors at 60Hz, but still low enough for most people.
 When running at 120Hz, the input lag is on par with the best TVs on the market and very close to most 120Hz monitors.
 This is great for gaming or use as a PC monitor, as you can respond quickly to the action on-screen.

 The Hisense U8G can display 1440p resolutions, but these formats aren't exposed in the EDID, so it has to be forced.
 You can do this either through custom HDMI settings on an Xbox or through your graphics card's control panel software as a custom resolution.
-Unlike the Hisense H9G we tested last year, 120Hz is working properly on all supported resolutions, with no dropped frames.
+Unlike the Hisense H9G we tested last year, 120Hz works properly on all supported resolutions, with no dropped frames.
+As of firmware update M0210, released in March 2022, 4k @ 120Hz signals are now displayed properly from sources that support HDMI 2.1 bandwidth.
+The resolution-halving issue has been fixed, and chroma 4:4:4 is displayed properly at this resolution and refresh rate, resulting in clear text.

 New to the 2021 models, the Hisense U8G now has two HDMI 2.1 ports.
 One of them is also the eARC port, so if you're planning on using an eARC device, you can only connect one other HDMI 2.1 device on the TV.